yuhuanowo/Guizhong/README.md

 </p>

 <h2>About Guizhong</h2>
-Melody was primarily developed because the best music bots shut down, and most alternatives had core features locked behind a paywall.
-Melody started as a bot that was just used in a server with some friends, and then became a project that I released publicly for anyone to use and maintain.
+Guizhong was primarily developed because the best music bots shut down, and most alternatives had core features locked behind a paywall.
+Guizhong started as a bot that was just used in a server with some friends, and then became a project that I released publicly for anyone to use and maintain.

 <h2>Features</h2>
-Melody is a feature-rich Discord music bot.
+Guizhong is a feature-rich Discord music bot.
 It offers a clean look, easy to use commands, and active development.
 Check out the list below for a full list of features:
 <br>
 <br>
 <ul>